apsai/horizon-detection/README.md

 - Using just the blue band of input images gives better performance metrics than K-means clustering.
 The latter is also significantly more resource intensive.
 - False positives and false negatives are both penalized equally right now.
 Studying how the horizon line tends to be skewed could help with a weighted penalty solution.
 - We need to study distribution of the blue channel across a larger dataset to determine if this solution will remain robust.
 Alternatively, use more bands.
+- This approach has not been tested against any other image angles and might not be altitude invariant.
+- Check for resolution, sensor type and orientatin resilience.
+- While there is a Gaussian filter in use, this algorithm may not be resilient to excessive noise.
+- Test performance on a water horizon.
 - Masking out the sun and clouds might help with detecting the water edges better.
 - Improving the ground truth will help towards building supervised algorithms.
 - Runtime will likely improve by provisioning more resources to Docker, multiprocessing, or not using an Apple silicon-based Mac